Ayms/torrent-live/README.md

 You can keep or remove the file(s) at the end of the download, in any case you are never seeding/sending to others what you have downloaded.

+Data is not retrieved sequentially but is stored sequentially, you can stop/resume a download/streaming at any time.

 If you want more advanced security/anonymity features you can checkout [Peersm](http://www.peersm.com) and [try it](http://peersm.com/peersm), see [node-Tor](https://github.com/Ayms/node-Tor) for the technical details.

 ## Installation and use (Windows, Mac, Linux):